libadblockplus-android

 If adblock engine provider is not set, it's created by AdblockWebView instance automatically.

 This is optional but highly suggested.
-See TabFragment.java
+See `TabFragment.java` on usage example.

 "resource loading blocked" or "resource loading whitelisted" event that can be used for stats.

-For the latter there is a convenience class WebViewCounters
+For the latter there is a convenience class `WebViewCounters` which can be bound to `EventsListener`

 and notify your View about new values.
 See an example of usage in WebView Application.